-All for FREE.
+All for free.

 Download from http://itunes.apple.com/us/app/wild-calls/id366586472.

-After receiving a message from the Center for Biological Diversity, download the ringtone file to your computer using the link in the message, then open iTunes and connect your iPhone to your computer.
+Step 2: After receiving your message from the Center for Biological Diversity, download the ringtone file to your computer using the link in the email.

 - Verify that your phone is connected to iTunes.
 In the left column in iTunes, under the Devices section, click on the name of your iPhone.

-Sync your iPhone with iTunes, such as by selecting the Sync button in iTunes.
+- Sync your iPhone with iTunes, such as by selecting the Sync button in iTunes.

-Disconnect your iPhone from your computer.
+- Disconnect your iPhone from your computer.

 How do I preview and download ringtones?

 Select the "Ringtones" section of the app.
 Browse through the species list.
 Tap on any that strike your fancy and then tap on buttons to play (preview), get ringtone or find out more about the species.
-If you choose to download, you'll need to enter your name and email address.
-We'll e-mail you links to download a ringtone and wallpaper image for the species you selected.
+If you choose to get ringtone, you'll need to enter your name and email address.
+We'll email you links to download a ringtone and wallpaper image for the species you selected.
 We'll also add you to our list to receive our weekly e-newsletter and other opportunities to take action for endangered species and wild places.
 You can opt out of our e-mail list at any time here.

 How do I change the email address where ringtone and wallpaper links are being sent?

-Go to your iPhone settings, then to applications, tap on Wild Calls, and change your email address there.
+Go to your iPhone settings, then to Applications, tap on Wild Calls, and change your email address there.